-I’m Bellen — the world’s 1ST CRAYON ACTIVIST™ is a young entrepreneur dedicated to affirming empathy and teaching schools to thrive with multicultural crayons.
-She is the creator of More Than Peach crayons, and the goal is to get multicultural crayons in the hands of every student so that no kid feels “disincluded!”
+I’m Bellen — the world’s 1ST CRAYON ACTIVIST™ is a young entrepreneur dedicated to affirming empathy and helping schools thrive.
+I'm the creator of More Than Peach crayons and brand with the incipient goal to get multicultural crayons in the hands of every student so that no kid feels “disincluded!”
 This happened after my “many beautiful colors” response changed the skin-color crayon language in my own classroom and school.
 (I’ve always been the single African-American girl in my class and grade and I’ve also always LOVED school.)
 I spoke with my mom about what to do when friends asked for THE “skin-color” crayon and she made a suggestion... but I came up with my own colorful solution!
-And it helped everyone around me, and me, too — grow!
-I’m also now 10, a 5th grader, and a member of American Mensa — so in addition to my afro — learning is one of my special things!
+And it helped everyone around me (and me, too) — grow!
+I’m also now 10, a 6th grader, and a member of American Mensa — so in addition to my afro — learning is one of my special things!

 Please note that I am not a partner to the “big brand” and began my project by donating products to spread needed messages, build empathy, and teach empathy in schools.
-I was also confused that once a single crayon was named “flesh” and that more recently friends called only the peach crayon “skin color” and I wanted to change that.
+I was also confused that once a single crayon was named “flesh” and that more recently friends called only the peach crayon “skin color” and I wanted to help change that.

 "There's no coloring rule book...now back to my drawing." ❤️-Bellen

 Meet Bellen in the Back-to-School Cover Story (Aug.2020) of Scholastic Magazine!

 And she is making history.
 Bellen’s More Than Peach crayons are now being permanently held by the Virginia Museum of History and Culture (VMHC) and more museums soon to be announced!
 The Virginia General Assembly, Virginia’s legislative body, also passed the “Bellen Bill” in recognition of Bellen’s visionary leadership by way of her More Than Peach Project as well as her shown academic excellence.
 Owning More Than Peach crayons is owning a piece of history!

 But most of all, Bellen Woodard is a 10-year-old who works hard, plays harder, and strives to make the most of her spaces and to change the world...one crayon at a time.